Wicked Game: Music videos

 There are two different music videos for this song.
 The more well-known video was directed by Herb Ritts and shot in Hawaii at the short-lived Kamoamoa Beach in Hawaii Volcanoes National Park on the Big Island.
-The newly formed black-sand beach was created from lava from Kilauea volcano flowing into the ocean about a mile away.
+The newly-formed black-sand beach was created from lava from Kilauea volcano flowing into the ocean about a mile away.
 The beach was covered by lava not long after the video was shot.
 The video features supermodel Helena Christensen rolling and frolicking on the beach with Isaak.
 It was mostly filmed in black and white.
 Christensen is topless through most of the video, although her nudity is concealed by camera angles.
 In the middle of the video, Christensen is seen only in her black lace bra and panty; other times, she wears only a men's white brief.
 The video achieved heavy rotation on MTV and MTV Europe in February 1991, winning the MTV Video Music Awards for Best Male Video and Best Cinematography at the 1991 MTV Video Music Awards.
 It was ranked number 13 on VH1's "100 Greatest Videos", number 3 on NME’s “Greatest Music Videos of all time”, number four on VH1's "50 Sexiest Video Moments", number 73 on Rolling Stone magazine's "The 100 Top Music Videos", number one on Rolling Stone magazine's "The 30 Sexiest Music Videos of All Time", and number one on Fuse's "40 Sexiest Videos" in 2010.

-Another video was commissioned for the Wild at Heart VHS release and was directed by David Lynch.
+The first version of the video was commissioned for the Wild at Heart soundtrack and was directed by David Lynch.
 It features scenes of Lula Pace Fortune (Laura Dern) and Sailor Ripley (Nicolas Cage) from the film, interspersed with black-and-white footage of Isaak and his band performing the song.
 This video won the MTV Video Music Award for Best Video from a Film.